uci-plrg/jaaru/README.md

 1) Cacheline range constraining based on reads
 2) Search algorithm
 3) Support for normal reads that span multiple writes
+4) Constraint randomness for schedule so that search algorithm works correctly (restore seed)

 PMCheck is a tool for testing persistent memory tools.
 It is fast because it lazily simulate crashes in the code.